laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 Nix may seem daunting at the beginning - and it is.
 It's a new technology and accordingly part of a rapidly evolving ecosystem.
-To grok it effectively, I found it helpful to focus on its instrumentality instead of its theory - hence this blogpost.
+To grok it effectively, I found it helpful to focus on its instrumentality instead of its theory - hence this blog post.

 Going forward, I am optimistic about its adoption and its capabilities to improve the reliability of features we ship and the developer experience for new and existing projects.